Horn of Africa:

 They also look at operations that might have taken place, but did not.
 There’s a look at the possible British intervention against the Italian invaders of Ethiopia/Abyssinia.
 And several scenarios based on the very simple proposition: what if Benito Mussolini warned his military leaders before declaring war on the Allies, instead of making an impulsive decision based on his delusions of superior strategic ability, thereby allowing them to stockpile fuel and other supplies in places like Massawa on the Red Sea?

 And then there are the weird ships scenarios.
 It is a hallmark of Jim Stear’s work that every piece present in a game must be used in at least one scenario, and so it is with this game as well.
 The cool Italian cruisers designed but never built see action raiding Allied convoys, and the famed Great War veterans Tiger and Iron Duke that were never re-built are there to protect them.

-All of that great stuff is packed into a very nice blue box.
-The wrap this time shows the Horn of Africa from space.
+All of that great stuff is packaged in our Playbook format.
 As far as I know this is the only attempt anyone has ever made to portray the Red Sea campaigns in wargame format, and if that odd topic appeals to you, you’ll really like this little game.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.